ChiriVulpes/soulus/README.md

 ### Bark

 Every 100 or so logs produces 8 bark instead of a log.
 You can use 2 bark and 3 paper to make a book.

+## Mod Support

+### Ex Nihilo Creatio

+Drops are added automatically to Ex Nihilo Creatio Sieves.
+The default values are not configurable as they can be configured via Ex Nihilo Creatio configs.

+### Other Explicitly Supported Mods

+Waila (Hwyla)

 ## Contributing